Hyaenodon: Post-Grand Coupure Europe

-In Europe, both H. geravisi and H. leptorhynchus were found in Séon Saint-André.
-Carnivorans present in this locality were amphicyonids Cynelos rugosidens and Pseudocyonopsis ambiguus.
+At the end of the Rupelian (MP24-MP25), saw the extinction of the nimravids, as well as the reduction in diversity among other mammalian groups such as rodents, likely the result of the increased aridity.
+H. geravisi and H. leptorhynchus were found in Séon Saint-André, which was dated to MP26.
+The carnivorans present in this locality were amphicyonids Cynelos rugosidens and Pseudocyonopsis ambiguus.
 All predators within this locality are believed to have practiced some niche partitioning.
 H. leptorhynchus is believed to have hunted small artiodactyls such as Bachitherium and Mosaicomeryx.
 However the larger predators would've hunted larger artiodactyls such as Anthracotherium cuvieri and Elomeryx borbonicus and perissodactyls such as Protaceratherium albigense and Ronzotherium romani.
 H. geravisi and Pseudocyonopsis were believed to competed for the same prey due to being similar in size to one another.
-Although, it is possible they preferred different environments as Hyaenodon was a cursorial predator and likely preferred open environments compared to amphicyonids, who preferred more closed environments such as forests.
+Although, it is possible they preferred different environments as Hyaenodon was a cursorial predator and likely preferred forested environments compared to amphicyonids, who preferred open environments.